nirajkb/SDE/docs/architecture/system-architecture.md

 ### 3. Processing Services
 Split the processing into three separate services as per microservices architecture:

-- **Fraud Detection Service**: This is the most complex component.
-Simple checks based on velocity and location.
-We will implement a basic fraud detection using IP analysis, click velocity checks, and user agent validation.
-It's not going to be as sophisticated as real ad platforms, but would catch obvious bot traffic.
+- **Fraud Detection Service**: This is the most complex component in a production system.
+However for the current project, we habe implemenetd a simple fraud detection system based on the velocity and location.
+The logic includes validating user agent, velocity of incoming clicks and locations from where the clicks originated i.e. the IP address.
+These simple checks could handle a wide variety of fraudulent clicks, though it will fall well short of sophisticated attacks.

-- **Billing Service**: Handles the money side of things.
-It calculates costs based on campaign bid amounts and updates advertiser budgets.
-Will use transactions here since we're dealing with financial data.
+- **Billing Service**: This service handles the money side of things.
+It calculates the costs to an advertiser based on campaign bid amounts and accordingly reduces available advertiser budget.
+For the implementation of billing service, we use transation as we are dealing with financial data and we would like to be extra careful with financials.

-- **Analytics Service**: Collects real-time metrics.
-Subscribes to billing events and creates hourly/daily aggregations for reporting.
+- **Analytics Service**: This service collects real-time metrics.
+This will subscribes to billing events and create hourly/daily aggregations for reporting.
+We should note here that data collected by Analytics service is not used for billing.
+It is rather downstream to billing

 ### 4. Data Layer
-Kept the database architecture simple by using MySQL everywhere:
+We keep the the database architecture simple and use MySQL for all usecases.
+The three usecases we implement are Fraud, Billing and Analytics.

-- **MySQL Databases**: Using MySQL for all persistent storage needs:
-  - **Fraud Database**: Stores click validation results and fraud scores
+- **Fraud Database**: This stores the result of click validation and the fraud scores for each click
-  - **Billing Database**: Financial transactions and campaign budgets
+- **Billing Database**: This stores the financial transactions, advertiser budgets and the campaign budgets
-  - **Analytics Database**: Time-series data and pre-calculated metrics
+- **Analytics Database**: This stores the time-series data, which are pre-calculated metrics

-- **Redis Cache**: Used separately for caching session data and rate limiting counters.
-Much faster than hitting MySQL for these frequent operations.
+- **Redis Cache**: We used Redic as the cache for the session data and the counter for rate limits.
+We use cache as it is much faster than using MySQL for these operations which are frequenct in nature.

 ## Design Decisions and Challenges